microsoft/rushstack/.github/PULL_REQUEST_TEMPLATE.md

 ## Impacted documentation

 <!--------------------------------------------------------------------------
-👉 STEP 7: Does your PR affect anything that is discussed in the
+👉 STEP 7: Does your PR affect anything that is discussed in the website docs?
-     website documentation?

-     If you're able to fix the docs (thank you!), paste a URL for that PR.
-     Otherwise, paste the URLs of each affected web page, so we're aware.
+     If so, please paste the URL of each affected web page, so we will remember to update the documentation after your PR is merged.
+     (Updating the website is appreciated but not required.)
-     If no docs are impacted, you can delete this section.
+     If no docs are impacted, delete the "Impacted documentation" section.

      If you modified a JSON schema, remember to update init templates such as: rush-lib/assets/rush-init/*.json